SkymouseStudios/skymse-jekyll/_drafts/10-best-apps-for-business-owners.md

 The paid version has a ton of additional functionality using their `Airtable Blocks.`

-#### What you might not like
+#### What you might not like:

-There really aren't many downsides to Airtable to be honest.
+There really aren't many downsides to Airtable, to be honest.

-### Alternatives to Airtable
+### Alternatives to Airtable:

 * [Google Sheets](https://www.google.com/sheets/about/)
 * [Quickbase](https://www.quickbase.com/)